15 best cities for digital nomads

 Prague is a gem in the European crown.
 A beautiful, old, romantic, mysterious city.
 It feels like there's always another avenue to explore, another café to find or beer garden to enjoy.
 It's a joy to wander through the cobbled streets and listen to the world go by and let the multitude of accents wash over you.

 Accommodation isn't the cheapest in the world, but you can definitely still find bargains through either Airbnb or renting privately.
 If you can avoid the temptation to eat out in one of a million delightful restaurants then you can easily keep the expenses in check.
 And whether it be a blessing or a curse, you can find beer for around a dollar a pint.

 The community for shared working spaces seems to be small, but there are plenty of cafés set up especially for nomads.
 The only downside with this is that it gets VERY busy in the summer, so finding a quiet spot may be an issue.
 In Spring and Autumn though, you'll be laughing.

 It's back around the world to Southeast Asia, and no digital nomad destinations list would be complete without mentioning Vietnam.

 It's usually one of the first places people go to cut their digital nomad teeth, as it's low cost, solid facilities yet still exotic enough to remind you that you're in a different world.

 Collaborative spaces are aplenty and well-priced, with most containing meeting rooms and many offering social events to help you get to know other fellow nomads and network.
 This may be a turn-off for the more hardened nomad, but is fantastic for someone new to the nomad experience.

-Make sure to check out Worldpackers work exchange and volunteer programs in Ho Chi Minh City!
+Check out Worldpackers work exchange programs in Ho Chi Minh City!